Return to Country

 The program invites selected Indigenous students and staff from partnered universities to reconnect or enhance their connection to Indigenous culture and surrounding communities by providing them with an avenue to share and celebrate their success with their community and wider Australia.

 Whilst visiting regional and rural communities, the delegation engages with primary and secondary school students to showcase pathways to higher education and careers in STEM.
-Additionally, the group meets with those supporting students on this journey, including Elders, teachers, careers councillors, other community leaders, and parents.
+The delegation meets with those supporting students on this journey, including Elders, teachers, community leaders, and parents.

 Aim